How to handle employee advances in Canadian accounting?

 Managing Unreturned or Unclaimed Advances

-Maintain a detailed ledger of all unclaimed advances, noting the employee involved, amount, date issued, and date of last contact.
-Consider establishing a refund or write-off threshold; amounts below this threshold can be written off after adequate attempts to recover.
-Regularly review these accounts, and adjust your procedures based on recovery success rates.
+Keep a detailed record of all unclaimed advances, including the employee’s name, amount, date issued, and date of the last contact.
+Consider setting a refund or write-off limit.
+If the amount is less than this limit, it can be written off after trying to recover it a few times.
+Check these accounts regularly, and change your procedures based on how well they work.

-Ensure all procedures comply with Canadian accounting standards and internal controls.
-Proper documentation, timely follow-ups, and clear policies help prevent inaccuracies, reduce outstanding balances, and promote accountability across your organization.
+Make sure that all procedures follow Canadian accounting standards and internal controls.
+Proper documentation, timely follow-ups, and clear policies help prevent errors, reduce unpaid balances, and promote responsibility throughout your organization.